spreedly/kaffe/README.md

     ```elixir
     config :kaffe,
+      consumers: [
-      consumer: [
+        subscriber_1: [
           endpoints: [kafka: 9092], # that's [hostname: kafka_port]
           topics: ["interesting-topic"], # the topic(s) that will be consumed
           consumer_group: "your-app-consumer-group", # the consumer group for tracking offsets in Kafka
           message_handler: MessageProcessor, # the module from Step 1 that will process messages

           # optional
           async_message_ack: false, # see "async message acknowledgement" below
           start_with_earliest_message: true # default false
-      ],
+        ]
+      ]
     ```

     The `start_with_earliest_message` field controls where your consumer group starts when it starts for the very first time.
 Once offsets have been committed to Kafka then they will supercede this option.
 If omitted, your consumer group will start processing from the most recent messages in the topic instead of consuming all available messages.